rbergm/PostBOUND/README.md

 | `USE_PGLAB` | `true` or `false` | Whether to initialize a [pg_lab](https://github.com/rbergm/pg_lab) server instead of a normal Postgres server. pg_lab provides advanced hinting capabilities and offers additional extension points for the query optimizer. | `false` |

 The PostBOUND source code is located at `/postbound`.
 If pg_lab is being used, the corresponding files are located at `/pg_lab`.
-The container automatically exposes the Postgres port 5432 and provides a volume mountpoint at `/postbound/public`.
-This mountpoint can be used to easily get experiment scripts into the container and to export results back out again.
+The container automatically exposes the Postgres port 5432 and provides volume mountpoints at `/postbound` and `/pg_lab`.
+These mountpoints can be used as backups or to easily ingest data into the container.
+If the pg_lab mountpoint points to an existing (i.e. non-empty) directory, the setup assumes that this is already a valid pg_lab installation and skips the corresponding setup.

 > [!TIP]
 > pg_lab provides advanced hinting support (e.g. for materialization or cardinality hints for base tables) and offers